Lazarus Powell: United States Senator

 In January 1858, Powell was elected to the United States Senate.
 In April of that year, President James Buchanan appointed Powell and Major Benjamin McCulloch commissioners to negotiate settlements with the Mormons in Utah.
 On arriving in Utah, Powell and McCulloch issued a proclamation by President Buchanan offering clemency to Mormons who agreed to submit to Federal authority.
 The offer was accepted, and violence was averted.

 Senator Powell favored Kentucky's neutrality policy during the Civil War, but nationally, the conflict put him in a tenuous political situation.
 On one hand, he favored a strong national government and a strict interpretation of the U.S. Constitution.
-On the other hand, he was an opponent of coercion, and due to Kentucky's proximity to the Southern states, maintained a more sympathetic view of the southern cause than legislators from more northern states.
+On the other hand, he was an opponent of coercion, and due to Kentucky's proximity to and being a part of the Southern states, maintained a more sympathetic view of the southern cause than legislators from northern states.
 During his term as governor, Powell had been critical of Northern states that refused to abide by the Fugitive Slave Act.

 In 1861, Senator Powell vigorously condemned President Lincoln's decision to suspend the writ of habeas corpus.
-In 1862, he denounced the arrest of some citizens of Delaware—officially, the arrests were called "resolutions of inquiry"—as a violation of constitutional rights.
+In 1862, he denounced the arrest of some citizens of Delaware—officially, the arrests were called "resolutions of inquiry" — as a violation of constitutional rights.
 These stances led to calls for his resignation by the Kentucky General Assembly in 1861, and some of his colleagues, led by Kentucky's other senator, Garrett Davis, unsuccessfully attempted to have him expelled from the Senate.
 Before the end of the war, both the General Assembly and Davis admitted being wrong in their attempts to remove him.

 Following his successful defense against calls for his removal, Powell continued speaking against what he saw as violations of constitutional rights.
 In January 1863, he condemned General Order No. 11, an edict by Ulysses S. Grant that barred Jews from the Department of Tennessee, which included regions of Kentucky.
 In the same speech, he rebuked federal military interference with the elections in Kentucky.
 In 1864, he opposed a constitutional amendment aimed at freeing the slaves.